spinnylights/vulkan-notes/vulkan_notes.md

 command buffers.
 See
 [here](https://github.com/KhronosGroup/Vulkan-Samples/blob/master/samples/performance/command_buffer_usage/command_buffer_usage_tutorial.md)
 for more on this.

-Command buffers can execute a wide variety of commands.
-They are all specified with functions that follow the naming format `VkCmd*`.
-Among other things, they allow for copying images and buffers, starting and managing render passes and subpasses, binding resources like pipelines and buffers to the command buffer, and making draw calls on the associated device.

 Command buffers pass through a number of different states.
 When first allocated they are in the _initial_ state.
 From